You can transform our nation ... one family at a time!

 Research

 Make sure you do your research!
-Consult credible scientific resources when discussing topics such as marijuana use with your kids.
+Consult credible scientific resources when discussing topics such as marijuana use with your kids and teens.
 They want more than ‘this is bad because I told you so.’
 They deserve our honesty and diligence.

 Through scripture, we see multiple moments where God and the Apostles advise us to remain watchful.
 Colossians 4:2 says, “Continue steadfastly in prayer, being watchful in it with thanksgiving.”
 1 Corinthians 16:13 continues this line of thought in saying, “Be watchful, stand firm in the faith…Let all that you do be done in love.”
 Remember to communicate love and care to your kids in these conversations rather than enforcing rules without compassion and open discussion.